Kwanyoung Park | Astronautical Engineering at USC

 De Laval Nozzle Optimization →

-Developed a C++ numerical model to analyze nozzle performance and validated geometry using CAD.
-Discovered that controlling nozzle entrance angle is a primary control for small solid rocket motors.
+Developed a thrust measurement system to analyze nozzle performance and validated geometry using CAD.
+Discovered the possibility of controlling nozzle entrance angle as a control system for small solid rocket motors.

 N-Body Simulator →

-Designed a Python-based simulator to model galactic collisions, achieving a 15% increase in computation speed through algorithm optimization.
+Designed a Python-based simulator to model planetary orbital transfer–though tailored for Earth-to-Mars transfer, any transfers could be simulated.
+Achieved a 15% increase in computation speed through algorithm optimization.

 Technical Skills